Sub7: History

 SubSeven 2.3, released on March 9, 2010, was revamped to work on all 32-bit and 64-bit versions of Windows and includes TCP Tunnel and Password Recovery for browsers, instant messengers and email clients.
-It was very buggy and was not written in Delphi which the original author used.
+It was very buggy.
 The website that claimed to do this is no longer active.

-In June 2021, a completely new alpha version was released with a similar look and feel to the original release, but it is not developed by the original author.
+In June 2021, Jean-Pierre Lesueur (DarkCoderSc) released from scratch a complete remake of SubSeven version 2.2.
+This version maintained a similar look and feel to the original.
+Since then, development has ceased, and the source code has been made available to the public.

+In October 2023, "IllWill", a former member of the Sub7 Crew from the 1990s and early 2000s, delivered a talk at BSides CT 2023.
+This presentation delved into the story behind mobman, revealing several unknown facts about the mysterious developer.
+The talk concluded with IllWill releasing the official and genuine source code of SubSeven 2.1.2/3 in his Gitlab.
+This release was made possible by mobman's direct contribution and with his blessing.

+As of now, no other versions of SubSeven have been officially released, apart from version 2.1.2/3 by IllWill.
+The SubSeven 2.2 version remains exclusively in the possession of mobman, Read101, fc, and DarkCoderSc.

+In a 2013 article of Rolling Stone, mobman was identified to be an American man.
+In an October 2024 episode of the podcast Darknet Diaries, a man claiming to be from Romania and residing in Canada and to be the real mobman confronted the American, pointing out inconsistencies in his story such as that the first version of Sub7 said "From Windsor, Ontario", to which the American said he had never been.

 Architecture and features

 Like other remote admin programs, Sub7 is distributed with a server and a client.
 The server is the program that the host must run in order to have their machines controlled remotely, and the client is the program with a GUI that the user runs on their own machine to control the server/host PC.
 Computer security expert Steve Gibson once said that with these features, Sub7 allows a hacker to take "virtually complete control" over a computer.
 Sub7 is so invasive, he said, that anyone with it on their computer "might as well have the hacker standing right next to them" while using their computer.

-Sub7 has more features than Netbus (webcam capture, multiple port redirect, user-friendly registry editor, chat and more), but it always tries to install itself into windows directory and it does not have activity logging.
+Sub7 has more features than Netbus (webcam capture, multiple port redirect, user-friendly registry editor, chat and more).

 According to a security analysis, Sub7's server-side (target computer) features include: